 Typically, withdrawals or non-qualified investments (including insurance purchases) made with IRA funds before the age of 59½ are subject to taxes and penalties.
 Certain allowances are made if you use IRA savings to pay for medical expenses that exceed 10 percent of your adjusted gross income, or if you’re unemployed and using these funds to buy medical insurance.

-Although these exemptions don’t apply if you’re buying LTCi directly with your IRA savings, there are some indirect options available that allow you to avoid taxes and penalties.
+Although these exemptions don’t apply if you’re buying Long-term care insurance directly with your IRA savings, there are some indirect options available that allow you to avoid taxes and penalties.
 Here are two: fund a 20-pay life insurance plan or a qualified Health Savings Account (HSA) with part of the money saved in a traditional IRA.
 Both options can be done penalty-free before age 59 ½.

 Option 1: Convert Your IRA into LTC Insurance with a Tax-Qualified Annuity

 If you invest in a tax-qualified annuity that makes internal distributions to an insurance carrier, you can indirectly pay for long-term care coverage using IRA money without additional tax penalties.

 Step 1: Apply for 20-pay life insurance with LTC features.

 Apply for a 20-pay life insurance plan with a Long-term care insurance rider, which can accelerate the death benefit to pay for long-term care insurance.
 This policy will be funded with tax-qualified annuities that make annual distributions to the insurance policy over a 20-year period.
 After you apply, complete the underwriting process, and receive approval, you will be given a quote for the annual premiums required for this plan.
 The premiums may be higher than those for term insurance, but limited-pay plans offer lifetime security.